Amos Gebhardt (AU)

 Free

-Western cosmologists say bones are made from material traces of incredibly rare, calcium-rich supernovas—the explosive death and afterlife of unique stars.
+Western cosmologists say bones are made from material traces of incredibly rare, calcium-rich supernovas, the explosive death and afterlife of unique stars.
 Sourced from veterinary and scientific x-ray archives, the bones in these photographs belong to native animals injured or killed on Wadawurrung country and oceans off the coast of Australia.
-Merging x-ray, satellite and long exposure photography, light in these images demands we think beyond the human.
+To see these bones and constellations that shone above them, the process required a record of light frequencies so small that they pass through skin, and others so vast their origins formed millions of light years away.

 Curated by PHOTO Australia Commissioned by PHOTO Australia and the City of Melbourne Dragonfish Image: X-ray courtesy of CSIRO